Persistent Homotopy Groups of Metric Spaces: Abstract

 \section{Abstract}

 We study notions of persistent homotopy groups of compact metric spaces together with their stability properties in the Gromov-Hausdorff sense.
-We pay particular attention to the case of fundamental groups for which we obtain a more precise description.
+We pay particular attention to the case of fundamental groups, for which we obtain a more precise description.
+Under fairly mild assumptions on the spaces, we proved that the classical fundamental group has an underlying tree-like structure (i.e. a dendrogram) and an associated ultra-metric.